Van Hove singularities in the density of states of a chaotic dynamical system: Statistics of bounded orbits

 for $-2\leq x\leq2$.
 This is indicated on Fig.~\ref{fig:indep}(a) by the dashed line.
 In the limit the statistics converge to the semicircle distribution with radius 2, given by

 This is shown by the dashed line in Fig.~\ref{fig:indep}(d).

 Suppose, now, that we allow $x_2$ to depend on the proceeding values $x_0$ and $x_1$ (which we will always suppose are independent and uniformly distributed on $[-2,2]$).
-The trend of values spreading across the interval $[-2,2]$ with a roughly semi-circular bias towards the centre persists for many choices of dependencies.
+The trend of values spreading across the interval $[-2,2]$ with a bias towards the centre persists for many choices of dependencies.
 For example, Figs.~\ref{fig:example_stats}(a)--(c) show the limiting statistics when $x_2$ is chosen as the arithmetic mean, geometric mean and maximum of $x_0$ and $x_1$, respectively.
-In each case, we see a distribution with its peak at zero.
+In each case, we see a distribution with its peak in a neighbourhood of zero.

+The behaviour of values clustering close to zero is not universal and certain choices for the dependence of $x_2$ on $x_0$ and $x_1$ lead to very different behaviour.
+The class of dependencies that we are interested in are choices that allow the system to be related to a sequence of periodic operators.
+Fig.~\ref{fig:example_stats}(d) shows an example of the statistics in this case, where we see that the behaviour is quite different as the values cluster strongly at the edges of the interval $[-2,2]$.

-Conversely, Fig.~\ref{fig:example_stats}(d) shows an example where the the system can be related to a sequence of periodic operators.
-In particular, defining the quantities $\omega_0=\arccos(x_0/2)$ and $\omega_1=\arccos(x_1/2)$, the formula of interest for $x_2$ is
+The class of dependencies (of $x_2$ on $x_0$ and $x_1$) that allow the system to be related to a sequence of periodic operators is broad and difficult to understand in general.
+To devise a suitable formula, we want to find two periodic differential operators whose monodromy matrices $M_0$ and $M_1$ (defined below) are such that $x_0=\tr(M_0)$ and $x_1=\tr(M_1)$.
+Then, the formula for $x_2$ is that we need $x_2=\tr(M_1M_0)$.
+Although this class is challenging to understand, in general, specific examples are easy to generate.
+The example shown in Fig.~\ref{fig:example_stats}(d) is obtained by defining the quantities $\omega_0=\arccos(x_0/2)$ and $\omega_1=\arccos(x_1/2)$, then the formula of interest for $x_2$ is

+We will show, in Section~\ref{sec:constants}, that this corresponds to the canonical example of differential operators with piecewise constant coefficients.
+Another example, which uses Mathieu functions, is derived in Appendix~\ref{app:mathieu}.

-In this case, the behaviour is quite different as the values cluster strongly at the edges of the interval $[-2,2]$.
-This clustering is already partly visible in the distribution of $x_2$, shown in Fig.~\ref{fig:histograms}(a), where the values are skewed towards -2.
+In the case of the example \eqref{eq:x2}, the clustering is already partly visible in the distribution of $x_2$, shown in Fig.~\ref{fig:histograms}(a), where the values are skewed towards -2.
 Although this behaviour is difficult to estimate precisely, it is explored in more detail in Appendix~\ref{app:pdf_x2}.
-For subsequent iterations, the distribution is more symmetric, and the distribution converges to a symmetric distribution with singularities at the edges of $[-2,2]$, shown in Fig.~\ref{fig:histograms}(d).
+For subsequent iterations, the distribution is more symmetric, and the distribution eventually converges to a symmetric distribution with singularities at the edges of $[-2,2]$, shown in Fig.~\ref{fig:histograms}(d).
 To understand this, and derive the analytic estimate shown by a dotted line in Fig.~\ref{fig:histograms}(d), we will explore the underlying link with periodic differential operators.